-I started by finding a cracker template on my Cricut Design space.
-The pattern in the design space had a polka dot contour, which did not work for the look I wanted to create, however by selecting the contour tool I was able to select and remove the dots to create a solid cracker.
+Start by finding a cracker template on my Cricut Design space.
+The pattern in the design space has a polka dot contour, this did not work for the look I wanted to create.
+However by selecting the contour tool I was able to select and remove the dots to create a solid cracker.

-Size the cracker, the exact dimensions are on the mat below, I found this the best size to fit the cutting mat.
-For a larger cracker you will need a 12×24 mat.
+Firstly size the cracker, the exact dimensions are on the mat below, I found this the best size to fit the cutting mat.
+Alternatively for a larger cracker you will need a 12×24 mat.

-Choose a decoration for the cracker, I chose a star which we decorated with glitter.
+Choose a decoration to cut for the cracker, I chose a star which we decorated with glitter.